 And what about breakfast?

 After breakfast we had a wander round the grounds, packed and checked out – which couldn’t have been easier.
-Checkout isn’t until 12pm so if you wanted to make use of the pool, have a round of golf or just have a lay in then the Marriott Forest of Arden Hotel could be the perfect place for you.
+Checkout isn’t until 12pm so if you wanted to make use of the pool, have a round of golf or just have a lay in then the Forest of Arden Marriott Hotel & Country Club could be the perfect place for you.
 We had a really lovely stay and it was the perfect place to celebrate my Birthday.